Azkellas/cgenhancer/README.md

 It is only my second time using javascript (and first with jquery/angular) so the code is without doubt full of atrocities, bad habits and more.
 Feel free to report them or to improve the code if you're brave enough to have a look at it. :)

 Angular debug mode is used for the agent panel (quick selection and such) and might use a lot of RAM.
-You can disable it by setting `const useAgentModule` to `false`.
+You can disable it by setting `useAgentModule` to `false`.

 ## How to install